 Actually these were not true Monarchs, Danaus plexippus, which you find in North America, but a species of the same genus, Danaus genutia, that closely resembles the monarch and is found in south Asia (from India to Australia).
 It is known as the common tiger, but at the time we called them Monarchs.

 I soon discovered that there were a number of different varieties of Monarchs, some substantially different (as those in the picture above), some very subtly so.
 They are very beautiful and have a leisurely flight — for a good reason.
 Their caterpillars feed off the poisonous milkweeds, and as a result the butterflies are noxious to birds and other predators.

-Above are two very palatable butterflies (an Eggfly and a Lacewing) that have disguised themselves to resemble the Monarchs, to protect themselves from predators who will not pursue anything that looks like the poisonous models.
+Above are two very palatable butterflies (an Eggfly and a Lacewing) that have disguised themselves to resemble the Monarchs.
+That protects them from predators, who will not pursue anything that looks like the poisonous models.
 Very clever and quite fascinating.

-So I started hunting Monarchs and mimics.
-I went about it very systematically — in fact it became a bit of an obsession.
+When I started hunting Monarchs and mimics, I went about it very systematically — in fact, it became a bit of an obsession.
 I would wander around with jars for caterpillars and leaves; and I had a big net with which I could catch perhaps a hundred butterflies a day.
 Most I let go, only the few that appeared to have taxonomic significance I kept to mount.